passion4IT/CurrencyConverter/README.md

 # CurrencyConverter
-Chrencyconverter application with Symfony and CurrencyLayer API This application has been developed to test CurrencyLayer API to change EURO to USD and FRANC currency values.
+CurrencyConverter application with Symfony 4.0 and CurrencyLayer API.
+This application has been developed to test CurrencyLayer API to change EURO to USD and FRANC currency values.